kl2611/phonebuzz-1/README.md

 TWILIO_AUTH_TOKEN=XXXXXXXXX
 TWILIO_NUMBER=+13478365066
 ```
 In terminal, run `bundle install` to download the required dependencies.
 Type `ruby app.rb` to run the Sinatra app.
-Open another terminal window, type `ngrok http 4567` and then copy the fowarding url generated with the `ngrok.io` ending.
+Open another terminal window, type `./ngrok http 4567` and then copy the fowarding url generated with the `ngrok.io` ending.
 This will expose the local web server to the internet.

 Go back to `app.rb` file and underneath `post '/call' do` and `get '/replay/:phone/:delay/:fizzbuzz' do`, there is a `:url` parameter.
 After the `=>`, replace all instances of https://phonebuzz-1.herokuapp.com with your own ngrok.io url (example: http://07fca444.ngrok.io/phonebuzz).